All About Pediatric Ependymoma

 Children will receive high doses of radiation to the area of the original ependymoma.
 If the MRI of the spine or lumbar puncture shows that the tumor spread to other areas, a patient will also need radiation to the spine as well.
 If the tumor was in the infratentorial brain, which is the lower part of the brain near the middle of the back of the head and includes the cerebellum and the brainstem, radiation therapy is needed even if the whole tumor was removed to improve the chance of survival.
 If the tumor is in the supratentorial brain, which is the part of the brain above the cerebellum, then sometimes the child does not need radiation if there was a gross total resection.
 Some infants can be cured with surgery and chemotherapy alone in order to avoid radiation therapy exposure to their very young brains.
 Sometimes doctors will try to wait as long as possible to use radiation to treat ependymomas in children less than 3 years of age due to the long-term side effects of radiation therapy on the developing brain.

 Some children with ependymomas will also receive chemotherapy.
 Chemotherapy is medication taken through a vein or by mouth to treat cancer.
 The addition of chemotherapy is more common in children with high-grade tumors and in children whose tumor could not be surgically removed.
 Sometimes chemotherapy is given to shrink the tumor prior to surgery and make it easier to remove.
 There are clinical trials that are currently going on to determine the best chemotherapy treatment schedule.
-Children may receive a combination of vincristine, cisplatin, carboplatin, cyclophosphamide, etoposide or CCNU.
+Children may receive a combination of vincristine, cisplatin, carboplatin, cyclophosphamide, etoposide, lomustine or mechlorethamine.